Vcarmelli/Vcarmelli/README.md

 - 👋 Hi, I’m @Vcarmelli
 - 👀 I’m interested in Kpop especially NCT <3
-- 🌱 I’m currently learning languanges like Python, C/C++, and Korean hehe
+- 🌱 I’m currently learning languanges like Python, C/C++, JavaScript and Korean
-- 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me on Twitter @kaeyllaa

 <!---